fr1nc1sco/fr1nc1sco/README.md

 - 👋 Hi, I’m @fr1nc1sco
-- 👀 I’m interested in media software engineering, cooking, and music.
+- 👀 I’m interested in media software engineering, cooking, and music
-- 🌱 I’m currently learning full stack development
+- 🌱 I’m currently learning to about operating sytems, software engineering, and automation
 - 💞️ I’m looking to collaborate on any projects that involve coding in C++, Java, and Python!
 - 📫 How to reach me!
 Email: francisco09j23r@gmail.com && Phone: 925-922-3208